 connect method gain a

-target, required: a string containing the server Reflex class and method, in the form "ExampleReflex#increment".
+target, required (exception: see "Requesting a Refresh" below): a string containing the server Reflex class and method, in the form "ExampleReflex#increment".

 element, optional: a reference to a DOM element which will provide both attributes and scoping selectors.
 Frequently pointed to

-StimulusReflex makes the following properties available to the developer in the Reflex methods.
+StimulusReflex makes the following properties available to the developer inside Reflex actions:

 connection - the ActionCable connection